When to Travel to South Korea: Weather Breakdown by Month & Season

 October

-Overview of weather in Korea in October: The first true signs of autumn in Korea begin to roll in come October.
-There’s a marked drop in temperature from September.
-It’s still mild though, and far drier in October than in the previous months.
-Overall, October might be the best time to visit Korea.
+It’s still mild, though, and far drier than in the previous months.
+Overall, October is one of my favorite times to visit South Korea.
 And it’s not just for the weather.
-By the end of October, the fall foliage is usually out in full force around South Korea.
+By the end of the month, the fall foliage is usually out in full force around the country.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall